Railway Museum at Penrhyn Castle

-The Railway Museum at Penrhyn Castle is dedicated to industrial locomotives, some of which were once used in the Penrhyn quarry just a few miles away in Bethesda.
-The museum is now housed in the old stable block, which was once home to around 36 of the estate's horses at one time.
+Penrhyn Castle's Railway Museum is dedicated to industrial locomotives, some of which were once used in the Penrhyn slate quarry of nearby Bethesda.
+The museum is now housed in the old stable block, which was once home to around 36 of the estate's horses.

-Today you can see a wide selection of engines, carriages, rolling stock and tools on display as well as a film that offers an insight into the previous lives of some of the engines on display.
+Today you can see a wide selection of engines, carriages, rolling stock and tools on display.
+A film offers a good insight into the previous lives of some of the engines on display.

 The Fire Queen